Want to boost your brand visibility in AI models? Learn about our new GEO services

 • Action: The potential customer is now a customer and wants to use your product.
 Onboarding and customer support are key to ensuring a smooth transition.

-Part of your SaaS marketing strategy is to develop and create many different content and marketing materials that will appeal to customers in the various stages.
+Part of your SaaS marketing strategy is to develop and create different content and marketing materials that will appeal to customers in the various stages.

 You must understand consumer psychology, research competitor pricing plans, and develop a pricing structure to get this right.
 Making your pricing structure clear and providing clear information on the customer's needs in each tier can lead to more conversions.